AdobeDocs/uxp-photoshop/src/pages/index.md

 ---
-title: Overview - UXP for Adobe Photoshop
+title: Documentation-UXP for Adobe Photoshop
 description: This is the overview page of UXP for Adobe Photoshop
 contributors:
   - https://github.com/simonwex